cucumber/docs/content/cucumber/tags.md

 Scenario: Several products
 ```

-A Scenario or feature can have as many tags as you like.
+A Scenario or Feature can have as many tags as you like.
 Just separate them with spaces:

 ```gherkin
 `billing`bicker @annoy